MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Microsoft.Graph.Identity.Governance.md

 Get the number of the resource

 ### [Get-MgEntitlementManagementAssignmentPolicy](Get-MgEntitlementManagementAssignmentPolicy.md)
-In Microsoft Entra entitlement management, retrieve the properties and relationships of an\n accessPackageAssignmentPolicy object.
+In Microsoft Entra entitlement management, retrieve the properties and relationships of an accessPackageAssignmentPolicy object.
 This API is available in the following national cloud deployments.

 ### [Get-MgEntitlementManagementAssignmentPolicyAccessPackage](Get-MgEntitlementManagementAssignmentPolicyAccessPackage.md)